Emergency support hotline: +30 123-456-789

 • VC16 Obi‑Wan Kenobi

-These figures are beloved, but their soft goods feel dated by modern standards.
+Beloved, but dated by modern standards.

 4. The 2018–2020 Soft Goods Shift: Thinner Fabrics, Better Tailoring